Expectation of Employee:

 Support the organization’s mission, vision, and values by exhibiting the following behaviors: excellence and competence; collaboration; innovation; respect personalization; commitment to the community; accountability and ownership.

-Under the general direction of the Department Director the Environmental Project Manager will oversee the operations, management and administration of the program and comply with the program’s contractual obligations.
-Environmental Project Manager will perform and oversee LEAD SAFE HOME PROGRAM activities seeking to remediate homes from lead hazards across Hudson County.
+Under the general direction of the Department Director the Senior Lead Based Paint Risk Assessor and Inspector will oversee the operations, management and administration of the program and comply with the program’s contractual obligations.
+Senior Lead Based Paint Risk Assessor and Inspector will perform and oversee LEAD SAFE HOME PROGRAM activities seeking to remediate homes from lead hazards across Hudson County.
 The position requires aide in client recruitment and responsible for planning and/or coordinating the preparation of full estimates on small to large and complex projects.

 Responsibilities and Duties:

-- Environmental Project Manager administers the Lead Safe Home Program lead testing requirements.
+- Senior Lead Based Paint Risk Assessor and Inspector administers the Lead Safe Home Program lead testing requirements.

 - Project Management of all activities with Outreach and program staff to administer the program.